 Climb the Carillon Tours end for the season on October 28, 2018.

-In mid-October, Moser Tower will be illuminated in purple to heighten awareness about Pancreatic Cancer.
+Moser Tower will be illuminated in orange for Halloween.

 Nov.
 3 Noon / Sue Bergren

 Nov.
 10 Noon / Christine Power